johntrogan/defender-docs/unified-secops-platform/cases-overview.md

 ## What is the case management starter kit (Preview)

-CMSK enables you to manage SecOps work in in a native case management system.
+CMSK enables you to manage SecOps cases natively in the Defender portal.
 Here is the initial set of scenarios and features that CMSK supports.

 - Define your own case workflow with custom status values
-- Decide how to assign tasks and configure due dates
+- Assign tasks to collaborators and configure due dates
 - Handle escalations and complex cases by linking multiple incidents to a case
 - Link an incident to multiple cases to spread the work out and track service level agreements
 - Manage access to your cases using RBAC

-We are prioritizing automation, workflow customization, Defender portal integrations, and additional robust capabilities as we build on this foundation of the case management starter kit.
+As we build on this foundation of the CMSK, we are prioritizing these additional robust capabilities:

+- Automation
+- Dashboards
+- More evidence
+- Workflow customization
+- More Defender portal integrations

 ## Plan for case management